arafatm/arafatm.github.io/games/koarr.md

 useful components.
 Way more cost-effective than just selling everything for gold if you're ever going to craft.*

+## Backpacks

+- Rikka Egest in The Corner Shop.
+Gorhart in Dalentarth's Odarath
+- Riona Helt in Asker's Alley.
+City of Ysa in Dalentarth
+- Wil Donall in Scholia Arcana academy.
+Rathir's Upper City
+- Domus Politica merchant (Senecer Macit) in Adessa
+- Illyn Doldran in Mel Senshir; he's the trader nearest the jail
+- Ampelio, the Kollossae horticultural giantess, sells one in the Teeth of Naros DLC city, Idylla.

 ## Skills

 *You shouldn’t put more than 2 points into a skill unless you’ve seen both its